Code-Institute-Submissions/ms2-explore-asia/README.md

 ### Frameworks And Libaries Used

 * [Git](https://git-scm.com/) - Used for version control.
+* [Bootstrap 4.5](https://getbootstrap.com/) - Used to create layout of this project.
+* [Google Fonts](https://fonts.google.com/) - For the use of fonts.
+* [Font Awesome](https://fontawesome.com/) - For the Social Media icons in the footer.
+* [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - Used throughout development for testing purposes.
 * [Github](https://github.com/) - Used to store the project.
 * [Gitpod](https://www.gitpod.io/) - Used to develop the project.
 * [Github Pages](https://pages.github.com/) - Used to host the deployed site.